What is Lung-Cancer Screening?

 - Have a written order from a health care provider

 - Have discussed the related risks, benefits, and possible follow-ups during an appointment with a health care professional prior to the low-dose CT.
 This visit is called a shared decision-making appointment.

 For Medicare, patients must also go to a screening facility that participates in the lung-cancer screening registry for Medicare patients.

 How to Schedule a Lung-Cancer Screening Appointment at Guthrie

-To see if you qualify for lung-cancer screening, call 844-999-LUNG (5864) and select option 5.
-For additional information, or if you would like to speak to someone at Guthrie regarding scheduling a lung-cancer screening, call 570-887-2853.
+To speak to a Guthrie provider and/or see if you qualify for lung-cancer screening, call 570-887-2847 and select option 3.
 You may be scheduled at any of Guthrie’s Medicare-approved screening sites, in Pennsylvania or New York.